 The Closer You Look

-The Sandals Foundation’s 40-for-40 Initiatives are being implemented both near and far with irrigation systems going to 16 schools in Turks and Caicos; training in aquaponics underway at Jamaica’s College of Agriculture, Science and Education (CASE) and also at Barbados Community College; chicken farming education taking place at LN Coakley High School in Exuma and climate-smart agricultural training for youth in Antigua.
+The Sandals Foundation’s food security initiatives are being implemented both near and far with irrigation systems going to 16 schools in Turks and Caicos; training in aquaponics underway at Jamaica’s College of Agriculture, Science and Education (CASE) and also at Barbados Community College; chicken farming education taking place at LN Coakley High School in Exuma and climate-smart agricultural training for youth in Antigua.

 “You should see the kids leaning in,” says Patrice.
 “They want to learn how they can help feed families in a sustainable way.
 By engaging and educating students at all ages, we are essentially creating a new farming culture where the required climate-smart technologies will be incorporated.
 They’ll become the best influencers in their communities for generations to come.”